 Spectrum Women’s Health Toolkit for Healthcare Providers

-This toolkit was created to help prepare healthcare staff, garner financial and resource support and design your own postpartum depression program.
+The Spectrum Health Toolkit was created to help prepare healthcare staff, garner financial and resource support and design your own postpartum depression program.
 The step-by-step approach helps you create an advisory team, train staff, begin screening, establish follow-up protocols, develop a referral team, implement groups and services, launch a telephone support and information line, and create a program evaluation process.
 One kit costs $450.